kndahl/neulab/README.md

 7	   6	   0
 ```
 ### Metric algorithm
 #### An outlier search algorithm using metrics.
 The metrics calculate the distance between features and then filter using the quantile algorithm.
-Returns cleared dataframe is autorm is True.
+Returns cleared dataframe if autorm is True.
 ```python
 from neulab.OutlierDetection import DistQuant